maxgerhardt/ac_sc_grinder/README.md

 > via Back EMF measure.
 Replacement for default board.

 Notes!
 Due size restrictions, it's impossible to create universal PCB.
 We prepeared PCB for `Hilda 180W` - it's very popular and cheap.
-Borads for other grinder models are left to volunteers.
+Boards for other grinder models are left to volunteers.